craigmcc/shared-react/README.md

 # Shared React Components Library

-This module contains a number of React components that I have shared across multiple applications the old fashioned way (cut-n-paste).
+This library contains a number of React components that I had shared across multiple applications the old fashioned way (cut-n-paste).
 It's time to make them a separate thing that can be maintained and updated in one place.